xagau/Placeholders-X16R/doc/build-repository.md

 ## Future Updates
 We will be adding an ability for repository hosters:
--To include a payment address in server.properties -Filter flag / block / flagged material
+* To include a payment address in server.properties
+* Filter flag / block / flagged material
--It will be at the descretion of each repository hoster as to what content they will decide to host.
+* It will be at the descretion of each repository hoster as to what content they will decide to host.
--repository hosters will be paid via smart contract when retrieval requests for their material has been made.
+* repository hosters will be paid via smart contract when retrieval requests for their material has been made.